ATTiny88 Device Controller

 Construction

 The keypad/LED board is modified by removing the headers.
-This is necessary because the button height should be kept to a minimum in order to maintain stability The simplest way to remove them is to lever off the plastic base of the headers (a small amount of heat may be necessary) and then unsolder the pins one at a time.
+This is necessary because the button height should be kept to a minimum in order to maintain stability of the finished unit.
+The simplest way to remove them is to lever off the plastic base of the headers (a small amount of heat may be necessary) and then unsolder the pins one at a time.
 Clean the thru-holes with solder wick.

 The MCU and the shift register are mounted to a piece of stripboard cut to match the size of the matrix board.
 Sockets are optional but have been used in this example so that some of the wiring can be run under the socket, making connection of the matrix wiring a little simpler.
 The MCU is positioned so that the USB port is at an edge, and 5V, GND, SDA and SCL are brought out to a 4-pin header at the side.